-The benefits of this project will include an increase in resilience and adaptation to climate change and high impact weather events due to more knowledgeable and highly trained meteorologists and climatologists in the East Africa region.
-Also, by strengthening the partnership between IMTR and the Met Office College, tropical meteorology and climatology knowledge will be shared.
+The benefits of this project included an increase in resilience and adaptation to climate change and high impact weather events due to more knowledgeable and highly trained meteorologists and climatologists in the East Africa region.
+Also, by strengthening the partnership between IMTR and the Met Office College, tropical meteorology and climatology knowledge has been shared.

 Key project milestones